HamedFathi/hamedfathi/source/_posts/a-professional-asp.net-core-api-service-versioning.md

 ## API Version Reader

 API Version Reader defines how an API version is read from the HTTP request.
-If not explicitly configured, the default setting is that our API version will be a query string parameter named 'api-version' (example: ../users?api-version=2.0 ).
+If not explicitly configured, the default setting is that our API version will be a query string parameter named 'v' (example: ../users?v=2.0).
 Another, probably more popular option is to store the API version in the HTTP header.
 We have also the possibility of having an API version both in a query string as well as in an HTTP header.

 **Query string parameter**